kiazamiri/Chess/README.md

 The score of the winner team will be printed at the end of the game and you can see the highscores of all the games in the first menu.
+### Bugs
+In the future, I'll try to fix the minor bugs that the code has and will post updates for it here.

+**Thank You for your attention.**